Mann–Whitney U test: Common language effect size

 This is the same as the area under the curve (AUC) for the ROC curve.
+Because of this equivalence, the common language effect size is also directly related to the Gini coefficient of a classifier (equivalent to Somers' D in this context) by the linear transformation $G = 2f - 1$.
+This metric is not the Gini index of statistical dispersion commonly used in economics to measure income or wealth inequality.

 ρ statistic

 A statistic called ρ that is linearly related to U and widely used in studies of categorization (discrimination learning involving concepts), and elsewhere, is calculated by dividing U by its maximum value for the given sample sizes, which is simply n_{1}×n_{2}. ρ is thus a non-parametric measure of the overlap between two distributions; it can take values between 0 and 1, and it estimates P(Y > X) + 0.5 P(Y = X), where X and Y are randomly chosen observations from the two distributions.
 Both extreme values represent complete separation of the distributions, while a ρ of 0.5 represents complete overlap.
 The usefulness of the ρ statistic can be seen in the case of the odd example used above, where two distributions that were significantly different on a Mann–Whitney U test nonetheless had nearly identical medians: the ρ value in this case is approximately 0.723 in favour of the hares, correctly reflecting the fact that even though the median tortoise beat the median hare, the hares collectively did better than the tortoises collectively.